Qcent/employee-db-CMS/README.md

 This program requires that the end user already has [`Node.js`](https://nodejs.org/en/) and [`MySQL`](https://www.mysql.com/) set up and running on their system.
  Copy the repository files by running `git clone git@github.com:Qcent/employee-db-CMS.git`
- Before you first run the program you will have to set up the database by connecting to your MySQL server and typing `source db/db.sql`
+ Before you first run the program you will need to install the `npm` dependencies by typing `npm install`.\
+  And then set up the database by connecting to your MySQL server and typing `source db/db.sql`\
  If you would like to load some mock data into the database type `source db/seeds.sql`

  The final step is to open `db/connection.js` and edit the `host`, `user`, and `password` strings to reflect the settings required by your MySQL server.

 ![Edit your settings](./assets/images/app-screenshot-2.png)